jwalton/rust-book-abridged/docs/ch10/ch10-02-traits.md

 }
 ```

-Specifying a trait as a return type can also be very handy when using closures and iterators.
+Specifying a trait as a return type can be very handy when using closures and iterators.
 Sometimes when using an iterator, the type inferred by the compiler can be quite long, and writing the full type out by hand would be a lot of work without much benefit.
 Being able to supply a trait here is much more concise.

 If you're coming from another language, you might think that `returns_summarizable()` would be able to return a `Tweet` in one branch and a `NewsArticle` in another, but it can't.
 This restriction is imposed by how this is implemented in the compiler.
-We'll see how to overcome this in [chapter 17](../ch17-object-oriented-features.md#172---using-trait-objects-that-allow-for-values-of-different-types).
+We'll see how to overcome this with trait objects in [chapter 17](../ch17-object-oriented-features.md#172---using-trait-objects-that-allow-for-values-of-different-types).

 ## Using Trait Bounds to Conditionally Implement Methods